JeanConnory/JeanConnory/README.md

-### Hi there 👋, I'm Jean Michael Connory, a software developer from Brazil
+### Hi there 👋, my name is Jean Michael Connory

-A little about me:
+👨‍💻 .Net Developer and tech lead at Fortaleza City Hall

+About me

 - 🏢 I’m currently working on Fortaleza City Hall
 - 🛡 I’m currently learning Angular, SignalR, Blazor and Xamarin